BobBuildTool/bob/doc/manpages/bob-jenkins.rst

     operating system.

 ``--incremental``
     Reuse workspace for incremental builds.
-This is the default.

     Bob will still apply the internal heuristics to make clean builds where recipes or any of the dependencies were changed.
 Use ``--clean`` to always